NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/channel ganging/sweep.md

    Source I-V Sweep:
    ![alt text](../meas-images/sweep-source-results.png)

-6. Similarly load devices sweep can be run independantly without a DUT, Enable button should be 'ON' in load config and it should be 'OFF' in source config.
+6. Similarly load devices sweep can be run independently without a DUT, Enable button should be 'ON' in load config and it should be 'OFF' in source config.
 The trigger controls can be left empty.
    ![alt text](../meas-images/sweep-source-disable.png)

    ![alt text](../meas-images/sweep-load-enable.png)